Jaylen Morris

-Jaylen Morris (born September 19, 1995) is an American professional basketball player who last played for the Austin Spurs of the NBA G League.
-He played college basketball for Molloy College in the NCAA Division II.
+Jaylen Morris (born September 19, 1995) is an American former professional basketball player who last played for Raptors 905 of the NBA G League.
+He played college basketball for Molloy College in NCAA Division II.

+He is currently an assistant coach for Daemen University, and a trainer at Darren Fenn's XGen Elite basketball academy in West Seneca.

 Early life and college career

-Morris had previously gone to high school at St. Joseph's Collegiate Institute in Buffalo, New York.
-During his senior year there, he was an honorable mention for the All-Western New York team and named Mr. Defense for having the best defensive abilities of the state that year.
-However, with no scholarships from major schools, he decided to go to Molloy College, where his father Patrick is an assistant coach for the basketball team.
-During his first two years at Molloy College, Morris provided decent numbers for the Lions, with his sophomore season having him be an East Coast Conference All-Conference Honorable Mention.
-Starting in his junior and senior seasons, Morris would grow into more of a star player for the college, with him being named a member for both the All-ECC Third-team and All-Met Second-team in his junior year, as well as a member of the All-ECC First-team in his senior year of college.
-During his senior year, he became the second-highest scorer for the team, averaging 19.9 points per game during his senior season.
+Morris attended high school at St. Joseph's Collegiate Institute in Buffalo, New York.
+During his senior year, he was an honorable mention for the All-Western New York team and named Mr. Defense for being the best defensive player in New York State.
+With no scholarship offers, he decided to go to Molloy College where his father Patrick was assistant coach.

+Following his sophomore year at Molloy College, Morris received an East Coast Conference All-Conference Honorable Mention.
+He was named to the All-ECC Third-team and All-Met Second-team following his junior year, Morris received All-ECC First-team honors following his senior year.
+During his senior season, he became the second-highest scorer for the team, averaging 19.9 points per game.

 Professional career

 Erie BayHawks (2017–2018)

-After going undrafted in the 2017 NBA Draft, Morris would pay $150 to work out with the Long Island Nets.
-His workout there would lead to him getting drafted by the Erie BayHawks in the 2017 NBA G League Draft in the second round as the 41st overall pick that year.
+After going undrafted in the 2017 NBA draft, Morris worked out with the Long Island Nets, leading to him being drafted 41st overall in the 2017 NBA G League Draft by the Erie BayHawks.

 Atlanta Hawks (2018)

-On February 28, 2018, after multiple successful games from Morris with the BayHawks, he signed a 10-day contract with the Atlanta Hawks.
+On February 28, 2018, he signed a 10-day contract with the Atlanta Hawks.
 Morris made his NBA debut that same day in a 107–102 win over the Indiana Pacers.
 In his debut, Morris recorded 2 points and 2 rebounds in 11 minutes of action.
-After his first 10-day contract expired, he signed a second 10-day contract with the Hawks on March 11, 2018.
-During that night's game, he would end up injuring his ankle, thus sidelining him for up to two weeks.
-Despite the injury, Morris would ultimately sign with the Hawks for the rest of the season on March 21.
+After his initial 10-day contract expired, he signed a second 10-day contract with the Hawks on March 11, 2018.
+During that night's game, he would end up injuring his ankle.
+Despite the injury, Morris would ultimately sign with the Hawks for the rest of the season on March 21, 2018.
 He was waived on July 19, 2018.

 Milwaukee Bucks (2018–2019)

 On July 22, 2018, Morris signed a deal with the Italian club Auxilium Pallacanestro Torino.
-However, Morris later that week opted out of the contract with Auxilium Pallacanestro Torino in order to sign a two-way contract with the Milwaukee Bucks, which was made official on July 31.
+He opted out of the deal with Auxilium Pallacanestro Torino on July 31, 2018, in order to sign a two-way contract with the Milwaukee Bucks.
 On January 13, 2019, the Bucks requested waivers on Morris.